 Known Issues & Workarounds (Important):

-Tray icon is disabled on the Gnome 3 desktop due to legacy tray support on that desktop is in a very poor state and completely dysfunctional when it comes to Java tray icon support.
+Tray icon is disabled on the Gnome 3 & Pantheon desktops due to legacy tray support on those desktops being limited.

 Video Tutorial: Installing SelekTOR 3 on Ubuntu Linux.